Choosing Your Driving School and the right Driving Instructor

 Below are a couple of questions that may help you in choosing the right driving instructor:

-1) Are you a DSA Approved Driving Instructor?
+1) Are you a DVSA Approved Driving Instructor?

-All driving instructors are required to be approved by the DSA (or DVSA as they are now known) to be allowed to teach learners for reward.
+All driving instructors are required to be approved by the DVSA to be allowed to teach learners for reward.
 Your driving instructor should display either a GREEN license or PINK license in their windscreen.
-A green license identifies the instructor as fully trained and qualified by the DSA.
+A green license identifies the instructor as fully trained and qualified by the DVSA.
 A pink license identifies the instructor as a Trainee Instructor who is allowed to train learners for reward but have yet to complete their final test to qualify for the green badge.
 If your instructor is not able to show you his badge, DO NOT get in the car as they will not necessarily be insured or certainly legal to teach a learner for money.

 2) How many hours does it take on average to get your learners to test standard?